orioljc/Tensor_LDA_STGD/README.md

 2) make exe-topicmodel
 3) make runtopic

-To change the way the tensor is learnt (using either Alternated Least Squares (ALS) or Stochastic Gradient Descent (STGD)), one can change the variables "option" in TopicModelingSTGD/TopicModel/TopicModel/TopicModel.cpp:
+To change the way the tensor is learnt (using either Alternated Least Squares (ALS) or Stochastic Gradient Descent (STGD)), the variable "option" can be changed in TopicModelingSTGD/TopicModel/TopicModel/TopicModel.cpp:
 - option = 1 --> use ALS
 - option = 2 --> use STGD
 #Results